nsnguyen/CS-249/hw2/README.txt

-Name: Nguyen Nguyen
+﻿Name: Nguyen Nguyen
  UID: 004870721

 The zip files contains HW2.pdf which is part A-E, and HW2_F.py for Part F.

 ========================================================================================================================

 This programming assignment is written in Spyder IDE (https://pythonhosted.org/spyder/).
-The user can download Anaconda 3.6 package (https://www.continuum.io/downloads) which will include Spyder IDE.
+The user can download Anaconda 3.6 package which uses python version 3.6 (https://www.continuum.io/downloads) which will include Spyder IDE.

+The python libraries needed in this program are mpl_toolkits, sklearn, pandas, numpy, and timeit.
+Anaconda includes all these packages so it's best to install Anaconda as mentioned above.

 The programming F assignment is designed to run in Spyder in order to generate the 3D graphs correctly.

-Please do not run the script in terminal as the graphs will not be generated.
+After Anaconda is installed, there are two options to run the python script.

-After install Anaconda, please boot up Spyder by typing ‘Spyder’ (without ‘)xs in terminal.
-All relevant packages are installed.
-Open HW2_F.py file.
+The first one is through Spyder, by typing ‘Spyder’ (without ‘) in terminal.
+This is the preferred way.

-In Spyder, you can highlight certain lines of code to run itself.
-Below is how to run the script properly to generate all the graphs.
-Please do not run the whole script at once because the graphs will not generate all the graphs (This is currently a bug in the package I believe).

--Highlight all import packages and run current cell (ctrl + Enter) -Highlight Import Raw data section and run current cell (ctrl + Enter) -Highlight RandomForestClassifier section to generate the importance of features ordered by descending.
--Highlight K-Means section to run K-Means algorithm for 1,3,5,11 clusters and generate the 3-D graph with their respective clustering, and running time.
--Highlight Birch section to run Birch algorithm for 1,3,5,11 clusters and generate the 3-D graph with their respective clustering, and running time.
--Highlight AgglomerativeClustering section to run AgglomerativeClustering algorithm for 1,3,5,11 clusters and generate the 3-D graph with their respective clustering, and running time.
--Highlight DBSCAN section to run DBSCAN algorithm for 1,3,5,11 clusters and generate the 3-D graph with their respective clustering, and running time.
+The second way is to type 'python HW2_F.py' (without the single quote) in terminal.
+This will run the random forest first then generate each graph at a time.
+The graph must be closed for the next graph to show.
+Thus, the first method in Spyder is more preferred for this type of analysis.